Information for Your Visit to the Botanic Garden

 Once your visit has been arranged, you will receive a confirmation letter by e mail containing the details of the visit.
-Please read this carefully, and if any alterations need to be made please contact Kate Castleden.
-There is no charge for education visits to the Botanic Garden.
+Please read this carefully, and if any alterations need to be made please contact Kate Castleden or Emma Williams.

 In addition to the confirmation letter, you will also receive further information for your visit, including notes to help you complete your risk assessment and detailed information about your chosen session.
 Please distribute this information to all teachers whose classes are involved in the sessions.

-If you would like to arrange a pre-visit to the Botanic Garden to discuss your session and any questions you might have, please contact Kate Castleden.
+If you would like to arrange a free pre-visit to the Botanic Garden to discuss your session and any questions you might have, please contact Kate Castleden or Emma Williams.

 Preparation for your visit

 Pre-visit activities will be provided as part of the detailed information for your session.
 You are advised to complete some of these activities prior to your visit to help prepare your students.

 All our activities can be adapted for students with special educational needs.
 We are pleased to welcome special school groups and to support children with special needs who are integrated into mainstream schools.
 Please talk to us about your students' needs when you book.

 The maximum group size that can be accommodated at the Botanic Garden is 35 students.
 If the number of students in your group increases beyond this threshold after you have made your booking, please get in touch as soon as possible, so arrangements can be made for two separate visits.
 No exceptions will be made.